Simple Symphony: Borrowed themes

 The entire piece lasts about 20 minutes.
-The second movement is popular with mandolin players as it is pizzicato.
+The pizzicato in the second movement makes it popular with mandolin players.
 Prominent in this popular theme are eight notes which sound familiar as echoing the opening of "Barwick Green", the theme music to the long-running BBC Radio 4 programme, "The Archers", written in 1924 by Arthur Wood.
 The third movement samples a traditional Swedish melody heard also in the popular Christian hymn “How Great Thou Art”.

 Later uses

 In 1944, the choreographer Walter Gore created a ballet also entitled Simple Symphony for the Ballet Rambert.

 Many themes of the symphony are also used for the soundtrack Bad Blood (1986) by Leos Carax.
 It appears in Wes Anderson's film Moonrise Kingdom (2012), which prominently features many pieces by Britten.
 It also appears in the first two seasons of The Marvelous Mrs. Maisel (2017-2018).